oracle/opengrok/Developer-intro.md

 This is assuming the `ctags` binary of your Exuberant ctags installation resides in `/usr/local/bin/ctags`.

 Now select the opengrok project in the left column and go to Run -> Run Project (F6).
 To reindex from scratch simply do `rm -rf /var/opengrok/data/*` and Run Project again.
+If you now refresh the web page mentioned above it will reflect the reindex and you can do searches etc.

+### Debugging

+Simply insert a breakpoint either in the Indexer code or the webapp and Run it.
+Then it is possible to single step, observe the variables etc.

 ### Publish changes